callstack/repack/ARCHITECTURE.md

 # Architecture

-This document describes the high-level architecture of Re.pack.
+This document describes the high-level architecture of Re.Pack.
 If you want to familiarize yourself with the code base, you are just in the right place!

 Before you start, make sure you've gone through the [README](./README.md).